quou/openmv/README.md

 in the logic project is running.
 Comment out lines 31-64 in `bootstrapper/src/main.c` to remove this if you don't want it.

-If you want to change the window settings (default: "OpenMV", 1366x768), edit line 16 in `bootstrapper/src/main.c`.
-Multiple windows won't work, I don't think (I haven't tried it).

 ## Levels
 Levels are created using the Tiled level editor and exported using a custom binary format.
 An extension for Tiled to add this format can be found in